kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 True workload[^1] controllers are responsible for creating `PodGroup` and `Workload` objects before creating `Pods`. the required order is:
 1. Create `Workload` object
 2. Create `PodGroup` runtime object
-3. Create `Pods` with `workloadRef.podGroupName` set to the name of the newly created `PodGroup`
+3. Create `Pods` with `podGroupRef.name` set to the name of the newly created `PodGroup` and `podGroupRef.workloadName` set to the name of the newly created `Workload`

-### Backward Compatibility for PodGroup Transition

-An important design consideration that we need to discuss is how to handle the transition period when PodGroup doesn't exist yet (legacy behavior [KEP 4671](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling)).
-Hence, we need to allow pods to reference `Workload` objects using `workloadRef.podGroup[]` and `workloadRef.podGroupReplicaKey` without a standalone `PodGroup` object.

-This KEP needs to ensure that this change:

-- Doesn't break existing clusters during upgrade
-- Can handle existing pods that reference non-existing `Workloads` that don't have `PodGroups` yet.
-- Allows gradual controller adoption so eventually we can enable strict PodGroup-first ordering

-To support migration from the embedded `PodGroup` model, we propose the following:

-**1. Phase migration:**

-- **Phase 1 (alpha):** Soft validation
-  - Pods referencing non-existing `Workload` or `PodGroup` will remain pending until objects created
-  - Pods using legacy `Workload.podGroup[]` continue to work normally
-  - True controllers[^1] can create `PodGroup` objects in any order
-  - Scheduler automatically re-queues pods when `PodGroup` is created

-- **Phase 2 (beta):** Strict validation
-  - Pods referencing non-existing `Workload` or `PodGroup` will fail as unschedulable
-  - Legacy[^3] pods still work with deprecation warnings
-  - Users can opt-in for admission-time rejection by enabling `ValidatingAdmissionPolicy`.
-  - Admission-time validation can be optional and requires user's opt-in.

-- **Phase 3 (GA):** Remove soft validation
-  - All pods with `workloadRef.podGroupName` will fail as unschedulable if the `PodGroup` does not exist.
-  - Legacy check will be removed from the scheduler.
-  - True controllers[^1] must create `PodGroup` before Pods.
-  - `PodGroupName` becomes a required field for pods when using gang scheduling.

-**2. Handle upgrade scenario:**

-- **Scenario 1:** Existing clusters with legacy `workloadRef.podGroup[]` (no `pod.spec.workloadRef.podGroupName`)
-  - Cluster is upgraded with existing pods have `workloadRef.podGroup[]` and `workloadRef.podGroupReplicaKey` but `pod.spec.workloadRef.podGroupName` is empty/unset
-  - `PreEnqueue` checks if the `PodGroupName` is set
-  - Since `PodGroupName` is empty/unset, `PreEnqueue` uses legacy[^3] validation logic
-  - Pod continues scheduling as before

-- **Scenario 2:** New workload with `PodGroup` runtime object
-  - True controller creates objects in order:
-      1. `Workload` object with `PodGroupTemplate`
-      2. `PodGroup` runtime object referencing the `Workload`
-      3. `Pods` with `workloadRef.podGroupName` set to the name of the newly created `PodGroup`
-  - `PreEnqueue` checks if the `PodGroupName` is set
-  - If `PodGroupName` is set, the scheduler looks up `PodGroup` object
-  - If found, scheduler validates `PodGroup.spec.workloadRef` matches pod's `workloadRef.name`
-  - Pod enters scheduling queue when eligible for scheduling

-- **Scenario 3:** Pods created before `PodGroup` exists (race condition)
-  - True controller creates `Workload` object
-  - Then it creates pods with `workloadRef.podGroupName` before creating `PodGroup` object
-  - `PreEnqueue` looks up `PodGroupName` and not found
-  - Scheduler returns `UnschedulableAndUnresolvable` with message "waiting for PodGroup "<PodGroupName>" to appear in scheduling queue"
-  - Pod remains pending (not rejected)
-  - True controller creates `PodGroup` object
-  - Scheduler receives `PodGroup` Add event via informer
-  - Scheduler re-enqueues pods waiting this `PodGroup`
-  - `PreEnqueue` retries and finds `PodGroup` object
-  - Pod enters scheduling queue when eligible for scheduling

-- **Scenario 4:** Mixed clusters with both legacy[^3] and new podGroups (co-existence)
-  - True controller A creates pods with `workloadRef.podGroup[]` and `workloadRef.podGroupReplicaKey`
-  - True controller B creates `PodGroup` object and pods with `workloadRef.podGroupName`
-  - Scheduler handles both types (scenario 1 and 2)
-  - Both workloads schedule successfully

 ### PodGroup Status Lifecycle

-The `PodGroup.Status` is managed by kube-scheduler and true workload[^1] controllers.
-For alpha we will introduce `Conditions` field, more fields will be added for beta and GA.
+The `PodGroup.Status` is managed by kube-scheduler to reflect the scheduling status.
+For alpha, we will introduce `Conditions` field with the `PodGroupScheduled` condition type, but more fields may be added for beta and GA.

-The controller is responsible for initializing the `PodGroupScheduled` condition when a new PodGroup is created.

-- When a `PodGroup` is created, the controller initializes the `PodGroupScheduled` condition with status `Unknown`
-- For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupScheduled` condition to `True`
+`PodGroup` status mirrors `Pod` status semantics:
-- If pods are unschedulable(i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupScheduled` condition to `False` and sets the reason fields accordingly
+- If pods are unschedulable(i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupScheduled` condition to `False` and sets the reason fields accordingly.
+- If pods are scheduled, the scheduler updates the `PodGroupScheduled` condition to `True` after the last pod in the gang completes binding.

+For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupScheduled` condition to `True`.

 ### Scheduler Changes

-> These changes build upon the scheduler framework introduced in [KEP-4671](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling).
+> These changes are built upon the scheduler framework changes introduced in [KEP-4671](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling).

-When a pod with `workloadRef` is submitted for scheduling, the kube-scheduler performs the following lookup chain:
+When a pod with `podGroupRef` is submitted for scheduling, the kube-scheduler performs the following lookup chain:

-- Read `pod.spec.workloadRef.podGroupName` to identify the PodGroup
+- Read `pod.spec.podGroupRef.name` to identify the `PodGroup`
-- Lookup the `PodGroup` object to get the scheduling policy
+- Lookup the `PodGroup` object to check its existence and to get the scheduling policy
+- Read `pod.spec.podGroupRef.workloadName` to identify the Workload and check its existence

 If any object in this chain is missing, the pod remains unschedulable until all required objects are created and observed by the scheduler.

 #### Informers and Watches

-The kube-scheduler will add a new informer to watch `PodGroup` objects.
+The kube-scheduler will add a new informer to watch `PodGroup` objects and stop watching `Workload` objects.

 #### GangScheduling plugin

-And the GangScheduling plugin will maintain both listers for `Workload` and `PodGroup`.
-In addition to the following changes:
+The GangScheduling plugin will maintain a lister for `PodGroup` and check if the `PodGroup` object exists along with the `Workload` object.
+This is in addition to the following changes:

 **1. PreEnqueue**: The extension will check if the `Workload` and `PodGroup` objects exist.
 If not, it will return `UnschedulableAndUnresolvable` status.
-Then check if the Pod scheduling requirement is met for gang scheduling (based on `PodGroupTemplate`).
+Then check if the Pod scheduling requirement is met for gang scheduling (based on minCount value in `PodGroup` object).

-**2. Permit**: The extension waits for all pods in the `PodGroup` to reach permit stage by using each pod's `workloadRef` to identify the `PodGroup` that the pod belongs to.
+**2. Permit**: The extension waits for all pods in the `PodGroup` to reach permit stage by using each pod's `podGroupRef.name` to identify the `PodGroup` that the pod belongs to.

 **3. EventsToRegister (Enqueue)**: The extension will register new event for `PodGroup` object is created.

-**4. PostBind**:
-The kube-scheduler will update `PodGroup.Status` to reflect scheduling policy progress.
+**4. Update PodGroup Status**: The kube-scheduler sets `PodGroupScheduled=True` after last Pod in the `PodGroup` completes `PostBind` phase.
+If `PodGroup` is unschedulable, the scheduler sets `PodGroupScheduled=False` in `PreEnqueue`/`Filter` phase and sets the reason fields accordingly.

 ### Ownership and Object Relationship